 - Please put the specific topic in the subject line or top of the post in the Discussion, set off by a separate "Heading" font, e.g., "Question about lizard thermoregulation", or "Help!
 Freaking out about exam." - Please use appropriate salutations, closings, and grammar in your messages, e.g., Dr. Reiss, My name is Sam and I'm in your Natural History class.
 I'm worried because I have dyslexia and reading the textbook is really hard.
 Do you have any suggestions for how I should study?
 Thanks, Sam".
-In other words, you're not texting. - Please be considerate of each other's questions and comments.
-You will be required to participate in threaded Discussions with one another and I expect your comments to be thoughtful, meaningful, and most importantly, respectful.
+In other words, you're not texting. - Please be considerate of each other's questions and comments, both online and in the classroom.
+It's important that we all feel safe commenting and questioning and discussing.
+A little tolerance goes a long way when a classmate is confused, or just spaced out when some important instructions were being delivered.